 Windows Subsystem for Linux 2

-As part of the 21H1 update, the Windows Subsystem for Linux 2 is getting three new features, including GPU compute,
+As part of the 21H1 development, the Windows Subsystem for Linux 2 is getting three new features, including GPU compute,

 wsl –install command, and